pkg update checking with no Internet access kills web GUI

 root 25840 0.0 1.5 45144 7268 - I 2:43AM 0:00.00 /usr/sbin/pkg search --raw-format json-compact pfSense-base root 25984 0.0 1.6 45144 7676 - S 2:43AM 0:00.00 /usr/sbin/pkg search --raw-format json-compact pfSense-base root 63921 0.0 1.5 45144 7328 - S 2:43AM 0:00.00 /usr/sbin/pkg search --raw-format json-compact pfSense-base root 64216 0.0 1.6 45144 7640 - S 2:43AM 0:00.00 /usr/sbin/pkg search --raw-format json-compact pfSense-base root 66597 0.0 1.5 45144 7328 - S 2:43AM 0:00.00 /usr/sbin/pkg search --raw-format json-compact pfSense-base root 66628 0.0 1.6 45144 7640 - S 2:43AM 0:00.00 /usr/sbin/pkg search --raw-format json-compact pfSense-base

 Only execute remote search operation on first call of get_pkg_info(), this should fix #6177

-#1 Updated by robi robi about 3 years ago
+#1 Updated by robi robi over 3 years ago

 A quick suggestion for the routine which starts re-installing packages after the first reboot following the update: